supercuriosity/robopanoptes/README.md

-# 🤖 MyRobotProject: Diffusion-Based Whole-body Visuomotor Learning
+# 🤖 Diffusion-Based Whole-body Visuomotor Learning

 This project implements a diffusion-based visuomotor policy for whole-body robotic control.
 Our work builds upon the [**RoboPanoptes**](https://github.com/real-stanford/robopanoptes) system to replicate and adapt their model architecture and training pipeline.
 Demonstration data was collected using the open-source [**LeRobot-DIY**](https://github.com/yucy207/lerobot_diy) teleoperation system.